vk-candpython/windows-resilience-research/README.md

     return _f(HKEY(h), k) == 0
 ```

+**What it does:** Unloads a registry hive from the registry tree — required before deleting the hive file on disk.

 ### 5.2 reg_del() — Delete Registry Key Tree

 ```python
 def reg_del(h, k, _f=advapi32.RegDeleteTreeW):
     return _f(HKEY(h), k) == 0
 ```

+**What it destroys:** Recursively deletes an entire registry key and all subkeys — used to wipe SYSTEM, SAM, SECURITY, and other critical hives.

 </details>